Updated July 3, 2015

 Other people’s reactions

 You will get comments about your child’s glasses.
 It’s uncommon to see a young child in glasses, but glasses are common enough that I think people feel comfortable asking about them.
 Luckily, the comments are nearly always positive ones, though you’ll become practiced at answering the questions of how you knew your child needed glasses, and how doctors can figure out the prescription for children so young.
 As for other kids, your child probably won’t have to put up with mean comments from kids just yet.
 You’re more likely to have to deal with other kids trying to take the glasses out of curiosity, or asking their own parents if they can have glasses.
 There has also been some research that found that most school-age kids don’t believe that glasses make other kids less attractive or less athletic, only that they’re likely to think kids with glasses are more honest (read the post about that study).
+There has also been some research that finds (surprise, surprise), that having a child in glasses is much harder on parents than it is on kids.
 Of course this doesn’t mean your child will immune from being teased about their glasses, but it sounds as though the unattractive, unathletic, nerd stereotype is perhaps fading.

 No one who has been here will tell you that this is easy, but you are not alone in this.
 Remember that you are doing the absolute best thing for your child and his or her vision by getting them treated early.
 We hope you’ll stick around and read a few of the stories here and introduce yourself and join in.
 We’ve all learned so much from each other.
 Best of luck all around.